0x-1/gitgame/README.md

 # GitGame
 GitGame is a web service written in Go (GoLang).
-It's a work-in-progess gamification Solution that features a simplistic but extendable way to gamify your repository.
+It's a work-in-progess project that features a simplistic but extendable way to gamify your gitlab repository

 `.gitgame file + http call = wiki page`